sxontheway/milliEye/README.md

 <br>

 # Requirements
-The following environment has been test:
+The following environment has been tested:
 * Ubuntu 18.04
 * Python 3.6.8
 * Pytorch 1.5.0